AmbientServices/AmbientServices/README.md

 1. enhancements are consistent with the overall scope of the project
 2. no new assembly dependencies are introduced
 3. code coverage by unit tests cover all new lines and conditions whenever possible
-4. documentation is updated appropriately
+4. documentation (both inline and here) is updated appropriately
 5. style for code and documentation contributions remains consistent